-The organ of the Grote Kerk in Oosthuizen was long considered to be one of the oldest organs in the Netherlands, built in 1521 and sometimes attributed to Jan van Covelens.
-The meantone temperament introduced in 1966 was at the time a revelation for many lovers of early organ music, and this contributed considerably to
+The Renaissance Organ at the Grote Kerk in Oosthuizen was long considered to be one of the oldest organs in the Netherlands, built in 1521 and sometimes attributed to Jan van Covelens.
+The meantone temperament introduced in 1966 was at the time a revelation for many lovers of early organ music, and this contributed considerably

 Stephen Tharp a concert organist, church organist and recording artist recently made a video of his transcription of The Sorcerer’s Apprentice on the pipe organ at Our Lady of Refuge Church in Brooklyn.
 Which was recently restored through a colaboration of A.R.
 Schopp’s Sons and Quimby Pipe Organ.
 The funds were raised largely through over

 Loreto Aramendi played organ recital at Our Lady of Refuge in Brooklyn Diocese.
 Her recitals consisted of organ works from the French and German Romantic periods and a work by Bach.
 The music was all perfectly suited to a Symphonic American Organ like the restored Kilgen Organ at Our Lady of Refuge in Brooklyn.